 Buy it.
 Pray through it.
 This alone will change your life.
 If you can’t splurge on the book right now, you’ll still find lots of content and ways to pray on the Operation World website.

 2. Engage someone in your community from another culture.

 You may not be aware of the cultural diversity that surrounds you, but if you live in North America, there is no denying the fact that it does, in fact, surround you.
 With a few exceptions, there is no city on this continent lacking an impressive array of cultures within easy reach.
-And for the Christian aspiring to deeper levels of global-mindedness, this is a huge blessing.
+And for the Christian who wants to prepare for missionary service, this is a huge blessing.